devashishsomani1995/face_recognition_opencv/README.md

 videos/ : Input videos should be stored in this folder.
 This folder also contains the “lunch scene” video but it hasn’t undergone our face recognition system yet.
 We also have 6 files in the root directory:

-search_bing_api.py : Step 1 is to build a dataset (I’ve already done this for you).
-To learn how to use the Bing API to build a dataset with my script, just see this blog post. encode_faces.py : Encodings (128-d vectors) for faces are built with this script. recognize_faces_image.py : Recognize faces in a single image (based on encodings from your dataset). recognize_faces_video.py : Recognize faces in a live video stream from your webcam and output a video.
+search_bing_api.py : Step 1 is to build a dataset.
+encode_faces.py : Encodings (128-d vectors) for faces are built with this script. recognize_faces_image.py : Recognize faces in a single image (based on encodings from your dataset). recognize_faces_video.py : Recognize faces in a live video stream from your webcam and output a video.